OliviaLiyuanWei/Foodtastic-e-foodstore-website/README.md

 ## Installation ##
 1. Import as Maven project
 2. You need to create your own MySQL database, and change the username and password of MySQL in `applicationContext.xml`
+3. When you add JDBC connector, hibernate will create tables for you in your database, but you still need to add `admin` in your Authorities and Users tables.
+In Authorities table, change 'ROLE_USER' to 'ROLE_ADMIN'
 ```
 <bean id="dataSource" class="org.springframework.jdbc.datasource.DriverManagerDataSource">
     <property name="driverClassName" value="com.mysql.jdbc.Driver" />